7 The Dinner Party and the Revolution

 ‘Just about childish demands in China,’ I said.

 ‘Allan, After the initial victory of the people’s revolutionary forces the Party was faced with a serious question: what can be done to keep on the “socialist road”?
 What measures can be taken to restrict the class differences inherited from the old society, fend off imperialist hostility and intervention, and prevent a new capitalist class from developing within socialist society itself?
-Socialist revolution is much more complex and scabrous than most revolutionaries have hitherto supposed.
+Socialist revolution is much more complex and scabrous than most revolutionaries have hitherto surmised.
 The seizure of power is only the first step in a protracted revolutionary process.
 The Soviet experience bears this out.’

 ’What’s with this process right now’ I asked.